 The TMJ which is also known as the temporomandibular joint is a hinge that connects the jawbone to the skull.
 You have TMJ one on each side of the jaw.
 A TMJ disorder can cause pain in the jaw joint and in the muscles, which control the jaw movement.
 According to the dentistry in Clearwater, FL, the exact cause of the person’s TMJ disorder is often difficult to determine as the pain may be because of several factors such as jaw injury, arthritis, or genetics.
-The pain can also be because of teeth grinding and jaw clenching but many people may habitually clench and grind but never develop TMJ disorders, explains the dentist near me.
+The pain can also be because of teeth grinding and jaw clenching but many people may habitually clench and grind but never develop TMJ disorders, explains the dentist near you in Frisco, TX.

 In most cases, the pain is temporary and can be treated with care and nonsurgical treatments.
 Surgery may be required to be performed but it is the last option when the conservative methods fail.

 Symptoms of TMJ Disorder